The Veldt (band)

-The Veldt was a pioneering alternative soul and shoegaze group formed in 1986 in Raleigh, North Carolina by identical twin brothers Daniel and Danny Chavis.
+The Veldt is a pioneering alternative soul and shoegaze group formed in 1986 in Raleigh, North Carolina by identical twin brothers Daniel and Danny Chavis.
 The band took their name from a Ray Bradbury science fiction story.
 After signing with Capitol Records in 1989, the group went on to tour America opening for such groups as The Jesus and Mary Chain and the Cocteau Twins, whose member Robin Guthrie produced their initial recordings.
-Their 1994 album 'Afrodisiac' is viewed as a classic of the shoegaze genre.
+Their 1994 album Afrodisiac is viewed as a classic of the shoegaze genre.